PhilippGawlik/compoundtree/README.md

 # INSTALLATION

+- see `requirements.txt` for used third-party packages (we recommend to use virtualenv and pip for installation)
+- perform the following steps:
+  1. virtualenv .env
+  2. source .env/bin/activate
+  3. pip install -r requirements.txt
 - programmed by using python 2.7.6
-- see `requirements.txt` for used third-party packages (we recommend to use virtualenv and pip for installation)
-- dot command line tools are required and must be installed.
-Please see [Graphviz](graphviz.org) for more information

 ---